guyllaumedemers/CMake-Introduction-to-basics/README.md

 ### What's a build system generator

+aaaa

+## An image worth a thousand word

+![build_process](https://github.com/guyllaumedemers/CMake-Introduction-to-basics/blob/master/res/Build_process.png)

+## CMake

 **Wikipedia** : "[CMake](https://en.wikipedia.org/wiki/CMake) is cross-platform free and open-source software for build automation, testing, packaging and installation of software by using a compiler-independent method.
 CMake is not a build system itself; it generates another system's build files.
 It can invoke native build environments such as Make, Qt Creator, Ninja, Android Studio, Apple's Xcode, and Microsoft Visual Studio."

-## An image worth a thousand word

-![build_process](https://github.com/guyllaumedemers/CMake-Introduction-to-basics/blob/master/res/Build_process.png)